 Crystal and Case

 The case has a trapezoidal design that’s taller than it is wide, which means you’ll have to think about dimensions differently than you normally would.
-It’s 31mm wide, including the tiny crown, and measures 40mm from top to bottom.
+It’s 31mm wide, including the tiny pusher which is near flat along the case, and measures 40mm from top to bottom.

 The case on the Computron 1976 Re-Release is only water-resistant to 30 meters, or about 99 feet.
 This means it’s suitable for swimming, but not for actual diving.
 Considering the fact that this watch is meant to be a re-release of a casual digital watch, this level of water-resistance is actually not bad.